 Your leads are busy people.
 They have loads on their plates, and an urge to postpone is natural.
 They may also hope that, after this answer, you will fade away.
-You can handle this sales objection by addressing your service’s benefits once more, adding personalization, and making it a priority for them.
+You can handle this sales objection by addressing the benefits of your service, adding personalization, and making them a priority.

 Make sure you mention that they don't have to purchase anything at the moment; it's an opportunity to scale their business processes.